tarun-pala/tarun-pala/README.md

 Accomplished business intelligence/data analysis reporting using SQL, visualization, data analytics, statistical analysis, data warehousing and ETL outcomes by performing a multifunctional role within agile methodology and dev-ops methodology using Tableau/Power BI, SQL, Hadoop, Teradata, Python, RStudio, Statistics and Spark.
 Also utilized Program Management methodologies to lead projects like Customer-Hub 360 and Prospect Campaign to provide user insights and strategic deep dive
 Led the creation of a billing data warehouse capable of ingesting 3TB of data every hour, as well as offering on-demand availability in in-memory OLAP cubes for advanced analytics using Tableau/Power BI, Python and R Studio to provide comprehensive quantitative big data analytics

+- Fully contributed to team effort in enabling big data analytics for subscriber data and network data on a Hadoop and Teradata platform, a first-time capability for T-Mobile that provided substantial business impact, reduced customer churn by 50%, as well as reducing operational costs while demonstrating excellent problem-solving skills

+- Achieved key performance award by maximum utilization of SQL in Oracle Environment and HQL in Hadoop

+  - Achieved our strategic customer care goals by integrating the zones into a single customer view that displayed multiple KPIs, such as customer lifetime value.
+Provided the ability to analyze and visualize data in different data zones, using tools such as Tableau/Power BI Desktop

+  - Delivered a solution that drove innovation in product and service development and supply chain and logistics; operational efficiencies; service level optimization, and operational analytics which helped collaborate within multiple verticals

+- **Applied expertise in:**

+  - **Requirements Management** – Gathered and assessed business information needs and prepared data and reporting requirements.
+Conducted JAD sessions with SMEs, developers, project managers and quality analysts to discuss business requirements

+  - **Data Warehousing** – Performs analysis, development and transformation of data in a data warehouse environment which includes data design, database architecture, and metadata management

+  - **Data Reporting** – Addressed enterprise data reporting in a BI environment for analysis and decision-making process.
+Achieved goal to decrease the customer care calls and customer acquisition efforts by 30% and increase the analysis efforts by 30% using Python for analysis

+  - **ETL Processing** – Identified and analyzed source data.
+Contributed to defining the data mapping specification.
+Collaborated with DBAs to perform data mapping and executed a range of simple to complex SQL queries to manage large-scale data transformations into the EDW and data marts.
+Validated all source data transformation per the specs captured from user stories

+  - **Program Management** – Played a huge role in resource planning and managing the relationships between on shore and off shore teams.
+My efforts increased team efficiency by 130%

+  - **Test Management** – Created use cases, test cases, process flows, test plans for QA team and observed users’ behavior during product testing.
+Worked on SQL queries for QA testing and report / data validation